Suryakantam: Structure and Lakshana

 It is the 5th rāgam in the 3rd chakra Agni.
 The mnemonic name is Agni-Ma.
 The mnemonic phrase is sa ra gu ma pa dhi nu.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 This scale uses the swaras, shuddha rishabham, antara gandharam, shuddha madhyamam, chathusruthi dhaivatham and kakali nishadham.
 As it is a melakarta rāgam, by definition it is a ' rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Gamanashrama, which is the 53rd melakarta scale.

 Asampurna Melakarta

 Chāyāvati is the 17th Melakarta in the original list compiled by Venkatamakhin.
 The notes used in the scale are the same, but the actual ascending scale is different, where-in the panchamam is not used.

 Janya rāgams

 Suryakantam has many janya rāgams (derived scales) associated with it, of which Vasanta, Sowrashtram and Bhairavam are popular in concerts.
 See List of janya rāgams for those associated with Suryakantam.

-Compositions

-Here are a few common compositions sung in concerts, set to Suryakantam.